labeutler/e-commerce-mapping/README.md

 * Demonstrate how to seed the database from the command line.

-* Demonstrate how to start the application’s server.
+* Demonstrate how to start the application’s server.</br>

+### Please watch this video as to how we are [GET Routes](/GET%20ALL.mp4) for ALL Categories, Products and Tags in Insomnia.

 * Demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.

+### Please watch this video as to how we are [GET Routes](/GET%20ONE.mp4) for ONE Category, Product and Tag in Insomnia.

 * Demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.

+### Please watch this video as to how we are [POST, PUT, and DELETE Routes](/POST%20PUT%20DELETE.mp4) for categories being tested in Insomnia.

 * Demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.